JamesLMilner/terra-route/README.md

 console.log("Shortest route:", JSON.stringify(route, null, 2));
 ```

+## Additional Functionality

+Terra Route also exposes functionality for understanding GeoJSON route networks better:

+- `countNodesAndEdges` - Counts the number of unique nodes and edges in the graph
+- `countConnectedComponents` - A connected component is a set of nodes in a graph where each node is reachable from any other node in the same set.
+This function counts the number in the FeatureCollection.

 ## Benchmarks

 The benchmarks make use of a series out route example route networks from OSM in a moderate sized section of East London.
 It runs against the GeoJSON Path Finder library and also the ngraph.graph library.
 You can run the benchmarks yourself using: